Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 tags: "tools cli library install"
 -->

 Use Contrast's command line interface (CLI) to gather and send information for your applications to the Contrast UI.
+The CLI was introduced in the Contrast 3.7.0 release.

 ## How It Works